 King Penguins are the second largest of all penguin species after the Emperor Penguin, growing up to 100cm in height, and weighing up to 38lbs.
-They are very similar in appearance to the Emperor Penguin, although their breeding grounds rarely overlap, and are certainly among the most beautiful of the breeds.
+They are very similar in appearance to the Emperor Penguin, although their breeding grounds rarely overlap, and are certainly among the most beautiful of the penguin species.

 They have beautifully coloured dark orange cheeks, a white belly, and grey/black backs that are lighter than most other penguins.
 Youngsters look very similar, but with lighter plumage and colouring (see photo below).
 Adults can rear a maximum of 2 chicks every 3 years, and no other bird has a longer breeding cycle!
 They take 14-16 months to fledge a single chick, which may be left to fast for up to 5 months during winter (May- September).